Pharmr/almace-scaffolding/_app/_pages/about.md

 # Cruise on your maintenance therapy without drama or interruption, supported by nerdy specialists who truly get "you"

+# The fastest way to get refills and manage your condition all in one place.

+# Pharmr is a platform built for patients that makes maintenance therapy easy and accessible.
+So you can cruise on your Humira, Biktarvy or insulin without missing a beat.

+# Pharmr is subscription based platform for chronic care patients.
+We make maintainace therapy easy and accessible.
+Cruise on your Humira, Biktarvy or insulin without missing a beat.

 <br>
 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/santa-crestor.svg){: .no-resize.center}